Nuclear Power Electrical Equipment Certification Program

 As such, failures in product and equipment design, qualification testing, or the validity of test results have a greater impact than ever on the nuclear power industry.
 Deficiencies in any of these areas can result in a large number of nuclear units being temporarily or permanently shut down.
 Entire countries can be adversely affected, and the economic and social costs would be devastating.

-For these reasons and many more, the IEEE Conformity Assessment Program (ICAP) and IEEE Nuclear Power Engineering Committee (NPEC) have developed the IEEE Nuclear Power Electrical Equipment Certification Program.
-This certification program is based on IEEE 60780-323™, IEEE 344™, and other related IEEE nuclear standards and implements certification initiatives for both Class 1E (IEEE), and Important to Safety (IEC) components to nuclear qualification standards.
+As a result, the IEEE Conformity Assessment Program (ICAP) and IEEE Nuclear Power Engineering Committee (NPEC) have developed the IEEE Nuclear Power Electrical Equipment Certification Program.
+This certification program is based on IEEE 60780-323™, IEEE 344™, and other related IEEE nuclear standards and implements certification initiatives for both Class 1E (IEEE) and Important to Safety (IEC) components to nuclear qualification standards.
 The goal of this program is to validate adherence to IEEE nuclear standards.

 Benefits of IEEE Nuclear Power Electrical Equipment Certification

-Because conformance with IEEE standards has never been more necessary than it is today, the IEEE Nuclear Power Electrical Equipment Certification Program works to ensure that certified components meeting the most widely accepted qualification requirements are deployed.
-Adoption of the IEEE Conformity Assessment Program for Nuclear qualification standards is the next step in improving nuclear safety worldwide.
+Conformance with IEEE standards has never been more necessary than it is today, the IEEE Nuclear Power Electrical Equipment Certification program works to ensure that certified components–meeting the most widely accepted qualification requirements–are deployed.
+Adoption of the IEEE conformity assessment program for nuclear qualification standards is the next step in improving nuclear safety worldwide.

 This program helps to: